 It’s a business entity, and shareholders can buy and sell shares of the company stocks.
 Each shareholder owns a piece of the company’s stock, dependent on the money invested.

 Once you invest, you receive share certificates of ownership.
-Furthermore, shareholders can transfer their shares to others without any effect on the company’s continued existence.
+Furthermore, shareholders can transfer their shares to others without affecting the company’s continued existence.

 They’re generally formed to enable a company to thrive and grow.
 Many companies, especially startups, need funding to grow.

-Without money, they can’t build warehouses, buy supplies, hire staff, and the list goes on and on.
-But, by bringing together many people or “shareholders,” it’s possible to build a thriving business.
+Without money, they can’t build warehouses, buy supplies, hire staff, etc. But, by bringing together many people or “shareholders,” it’s possible to build a thriving business.

 The existence of modern-day joint stock companies is often synonymous with incorporation.
 Shareholders are liable for the company’s debts only to the value of the money they have invested in the company.
 Therefore these companies are commonly known as corporations.